Buddhist cosmology: Second antarakalpa

 At the end of the war, the survivors will emerge from their hiding places and repent their evil habits.
 As they begin to do good, their lifespan increases, and the health and welfare of the human race will also increase with it.
 After a long time, the descendants of those with a 10-year lifespan will live for 80,000 years, and at that time there will be a cakravartin king named शंख.
 During his reign, the current bodhisattva in the heaven will descend and be reborn under the name of Ajita अजित.
-He will enter the life of a and will gain perfect enlightenment as a Buddha; and he will then be known by the name of Maitreya (मैत्रेयः, Pāli: Metteyya मेत्तेय्य).
+He will enter the life of a and will gain perfect enlightenment as a Buddha; and he will then be known by the name of Maitreya (मैत्रेयः, Pāli: मेत्तेय्य).

 After Maitreya's time, the world will again worsen, and the lifespan will gradually decrease from 80,000 years to 10 years again, each antarakalpa being separated from the next by devastating war, with peaks of high civilization and morality in the middle.
 After the 19th antarakalpa, the lifespan will increase to 80,000 and then not decrease, because the Vivartasthāyikalpa will have come to an end.